 The originating port can have an impact on the cost.
 Some ports are more competitive or are less troublesome with respect to US Customs practices.
 Consider also, west coast ports ship to Caldera, CR.
 Not only is the ocean trip 3 times as far, the cargo must be transferred in Panama or Mexico to a smaller ship that is able to enter Caldera port.

 Your distance from the port.
 While rail is sometimes used to move your container, trucking is by far the most common.
 Inland transport, both total distance and distance from major trucking routes, can be a significant driver.

 The contents and volume of your cargo.
 Taxes can vary greatly depending on the contents but again, taxes are what they are and the driver here is what and how much you choose to put into the container.

-How your container is loaded, e.g. hand packed versus pallet, will determine how much effort is needed to unload it, stage it and oversee inspection.
-If your broker must oversee the unloading and staging of a messy and disorganized load, it can get exponentially more difficult and charges will reflect it.
+How your container is loaded, e.g. hand packed versus pallets, will determine how much effort is needed to unload it, stage it and oversee inspection.
+If the broker must oversee the unloading and staging of a complicated and disorganized load, it can get exponentially more difficult and charges will reflect that.

-Your inventory documentation is definitely a driver.
-A properly itemized, labeled and inventoried load will be processed much more efficiently, faster and with fewer complications.
-A poor inventory results in added broker and bonded warehouse charges.
+Your documentation is definitely a driver.
+A properly itemized, labeled and inventoried load will be processed faster and with fewer complications.
+A poor inventory can result in added broker and warehouse charges.

 HOW DOES IT WORK

 At the highest level the process is simple: you book the container, you load it, you pay for it, you wait and finally you unload it.
 As always, the devil is in the details.
 So, let’s drill down a bit deeper into the process so you have a firm understanding of what must happen to get your belongings to your new location in Costa Rica.